You might be just starting your eCommerce store or have already been running your store for the last few months.

 It is better you listen to the retail experts and successful businesses who made it in the market.

-So we brought you all their secret sauces of these successful businesses and experts in online retail.
+So we brought you all the secret sauces of these successful businesses and experts in online retail.

-And since we got one from every one, these are the best ones they truely believed and worked for them dramatically.
+And since we got one from everyone, these are the best ones they truly believed in and worked for them dramatically.
 So here you go.